 If you’re wondering whether cats get cold through their fluffy coats, the answer is yes.
 The cool winter weather not only impacts our lifestyle, it affects our feline friends too.
 Learn how you can keep your cat warm this winter and maintain their health.

 Cats love having a cosy space where they can feel sheltered and secure, and you may find that some outdoor cats may prefer to wriggle their way inside to escape the winter chills.
 Keep your cat warm this winter by providing them with a cat igloo that they can snuggle into when they want to rest.
-Great places you can keep their bed are on your bed or couch, on a high shelf, at the top of their scratching post, or in a prime position near the heater.
+Coax them in with a favourite blanket or treat.
+Great places you can keep their bed are on your bed or couch, on a high shelf, at the top of their scratching post, or in a prime position near the heater, making sure not to get too close due to fire risk.
 For kittens, senior cats and other felines that feel the cold more acutely, provide them with a microwavable heat pad to cuddle with.
+Ensure the heat pad is covered in a towel to prevent burns.
 Find the comfy cat bed that will keep your pet warm this winter at Petbarn.